 A Kennedy Scholar and graduate of Cambridge University, Hewlett earned her PhD in economics at London University.

-Ripa Rashid, managing partner at Hewlett Consulting Partners and executive vice president at the Center for Talent Innovation, specializes in global talent strategies.
+Ripa Rashid, managing partner at Hewlett Consulting Partners and co-president at the Center for Talent Innovation, specializes in global talent strategies.
 She spent over a decade as a management consultant with leading global firms including Booz & Company, PwC, and Mitchell Madison Group, and held senior positions at MetLife and Time Warner.
 Coauthor of Winning the War for Talent in Emerging Markets: Why Women are the Solution (Harvard Business Review Press, 2011), Asians in America: Unleashing the Potential of the "Model Minority", the book Growing Global Executives: The New Competencies (Center for Talent Innovation, 2015), as well as numerous reports and whitepapers, and has been featured by Fox News, Bloomberg, Newsweek, The Times of India, Hindustan Times, South China Morning Post and China Radio International, among other international media.
 Rashid has lived and worked in North America, Europe, Asia, and South America, and speaks four languages.
 She earned an AB cum laude in astronomy and astrophysics from Harvard University, an MA in anthropology from New York University and an MBA from INSEAD.